iamantony/image_checker/README.md

 Usage
 =======================

-    $ image_checker PATH_TO_FOLDER FOLDER_FOR_INVALID_IMAGES
+    $python image_checker.py [-h] [-d | -inf INVALID_FOLDER] folder

-* PATH_TO_FOLDER - absolute path to the folder with images that you want to check
+* folder - absolute path to the folder with images that you want to check
+* -h - help message with useful information about arguments
+* -d - if it is given, then all invalid images will be deleted
-* FOLDER_FOR_INVALID_IMAGES - absolute path to folder where invalid images should be moved.
+* -inf - absolute path to folder where invalid images should be moved.
 Folder will be created if it's not exist.

 Examples
 =======================

+Find invalid images and print their paths:

+    $ python image_checker.py /home/my_user_name/images -d

+Delete all invalid images:

+    $ python image_checker.py /home/my_user_name/images -d

+Move all invalid images to folder "invalid_images":

-    $ python image_checker.py /home/my_user_name/images /home/my_user_name/images/invalid_images
+    $ python image_checker.py /home/my_user_name/images -inf /home/my_user_name/images/invalid_images

+Show help:

+    $ python image_checker.py -h

 Requirements
 =======================